 Glial Research Team: Young Group

-Glia is a broad category of cells that includes neural stem cells, oligodendrocyte progenitor cells, oligodendrocytes, astrocytes and microglia.
-Our research team studies each of these cell types, as we aim to understand the processes that regulate cell generation and regeneration in the adult central nervous system (CNS).
+Glia are a category of brain cell that include brain stem cells, oligodendrocyte progenitor cells (OPCs), oligodendrocytes, astrocytes and microglia.
+Our research team studies each type of glia and aims to understand the processes that regulate cell generation and regeneration in the mature brain.

 A number of research projects are available for students who wish to pursue an Honours or PhD degree within the laboratory.
 Please contact Associate Professor Kaylene Young (Kaylene.email@example.com) for more information about the projects or to express your interest in undertaking glial research.

 - Massaging the electrical activity of the brain to treat Multiple Sclerosis.